Financial-Times/treecreeper/ENDPOINTS.md

 - Passing in `null` as the value of any attribute of `node` will delete that attribute
 - The query string `upsert=true` allows the creation of any new nodes needed to create relationships
 - The query string `relationshipAction`, taking the values `merge` or `replace` specifies the behaviour when modifying relationships
-  - `merge` - merges the supplied relationships with those that already exist
+  - `merge` - merges the supplied relationships with those that already exist, with the exception of properties which define n-to-one relationships, where the original value will be replaced
-  - `replace` - replaces any relationships of the same relationship type as those passed in the request body
+  - `replace` - for any relationship-defining property in the payload, replaces any existing relationships with those defined in the payload

 | body                   | query                               | initial state                              | status | response type |
 | ---------------------- | ----------------------------------- | ------------------------------------------ | ------ | ------------- |